joom/direct-reflection-for-free/README.md

 Documents (TeX, slides etc.) for the work on using `Data` and `Typeable` to get a direct reflection system for free, when we're implementing a toy language in Haskell.

-Submission for ICFP 2019 Student Research Competition. [[pdf]](http://www.cs.princeton.edu/~ckorkut/papers/icfp-src-19-reflection.pdf)
+Submitted for the ICFP 2019 Student Research Competition, got 3rd prize in the graduate category. [[pdf]](http://www.cs.princeton.edu/~ckorkut/papers/icfp-src-19-reflection.pdf)

+This repo still contains a lot of broken code, it will eventually get straightened out, I'm still working on a full paper.

 ## Abstract